raspberrypilearning/generic-python-requests/en/step_1.md

 	r = requests.get(url)
 	```

-- `r` now holds a lot of information.
-You can have a look at what it contains by running your program and then examining r in the Python shell.
+- Now run your program. `r` will hold a lot of information.
+You can examine it in the Python shell using the instructions below.

-- By typing `r` you should see something like this:
+- When you type `r`, you should see something like this:

 	```python
 	>>> r
 	<Response [200]>
 	```

-- This is an HTTP response code.
-Anything beginning with a `2` means **success**. `200` specifically means **OK**.
+- This is an **HTTP response code**.
+Anything beginning with a `2` means 'success', i.e. fetching has been successful. `200` specifically means 'OK'.

-- To get the actual content of the page, you can use `r.text`

-- To store this in your Python program, you could do something like this:
+- To get the actual content of the page, you can use `r.text`.
+To store this data in your program, you could do something like this:

 	```python
 	import requests